anand38/FlogoActivities/Activities/smartsheet/README.md

 # SmartSheet GetSheetDetails

 This activity allows you to get the SmartSheet Data for your sheet in a json format.
-It takes SheetID and access token as an input and gives all the data for that sheet in a compact json format, which can
+It takes SheetID and access token as an input and gives all the data for that sheet in a compact json format.

 ## Installation